dsc-courses/practice.dsc10.com/problems/fa23-midterm/data-info.md

 <br>

-Two counties in the same state will never have the same name, but as rows 4 and 5 above illustrate, there are some counties in different states with the same name, like Lee County.
+Two counties in the same state will never have the same name, but as the last two rows above illustrate, there are some counties in different states with the same name, like Lee County.

 The `"family_type"` column uses a code to describe the number of adults